percona/grafana/apps/DEVELOPMENT.md

 To debug Grafana Server, it has to be first compiled with debug symbols (e.g. by running `make grafana-update`).

-For ARM architecture (Apple M1/M2 CPUs), you should run native image, when running AMD64 in emulation debugging will not work.
+For ARM architecture (Apple ARM CPUs), you should run native image, when running AMD64 in emulation debugging will not work.

 ```shell
 make grafana-debug